• Skip to primary navigation

 Overview

-Sewage pollution is dangerous to the health of people and the environment.
+Sewage pollution is dangerous to people and nature.
 Yet, over 30 billion litres of raw sewage was discharged from sewer overflows into Scotland’s waterways last year.1

-Our sewers collect both sewage and rainwater.
-Sewer overflows are designed to prevent flooding during extreme rainfall by discharging sewage into watercourses.
-But currently, they are being used for routine pollution.
-Together with community campaigns RAAG and SOSLeith, we are calling for better regulation to Clean Up Scotland’s Sewage.
+Together with community campaigns RAAG and SOSLeith, we are calling for better regulation and enforcement to Clean Up Scotland’s Sewage.

 River Almond Action Group (RAAG)